Xantus10/MATURITA/doc/development-doc/docs/run.md

 1. Dev MongoDB can be run locally either with a separate install or a separate container
 2. Nginx can be handled with a portable executable
+3. ENV variables are to be passed via .env file in each separate directory (frontend, backend)
-3. To run both frontend and backend
+4. To run both frontend and backend
       1. Navigate to their respective directories
       2. Run `npm run build`
       3. If there were no errors run `npm run start`